momentumlearn/course/phase3-be/queries-and-django-shell.md

 title: Queries and Using the Shell
 topic: Python
 category: phase3-be
-parent: Phase 3 Advanced Back End
+parent: Phase 3 Back End
 nav_order: 3
 published: true
 ---